Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Preliminaries

 where $\mu$ ranges over the set of $T$-invariant probability measures and $h_\mu(T)$ is the measure theoretic entropy.
-We refer the reader to \cite{ParryPollicott2} for general facts on topological pressure and thermodynamical formalism.
-More important for us is Bowen's celebrated result \cite{Bowen1} which says that the map
+We refer the reader to \cite{ParryPollicott2} for more background on thermodynamic formalism, including facts and properties of the topological pressure.
+Important for us is Bowen's celebrated result \cite{Bowen1}, which says that the map

 is convex, strictly decreasing and vanishes precisely at $\sigma=\delta$, the Hausdorff dimension of the limit set.
-The relevance of the topological pressure stems from the Ruelle-Perron-Frobenius theorem which we recall here:
+The relevance of the topological pressure stems from the Ruelle-Perron-Frobenius theorem: